 - Tubeless valve: Since there’s no inner tube, a tubeless setup has a separate Presta-type valve.
 This is screwed into the wheel rim before mounting the tyre and has a seal around its base to prevent air loss around the rim’s valve hole.

 - UST: Designation and standard for tubeless tyres and rims used by Mavic.
 Most Mavic wheels are UST tubeless and the brand recommends its UST tyres for use on its rims.
-UST is a slightly different standard, although other tubeless tyres should fit OK.
+UST is a slightly different standard, although other tubeless tyres should fit okay.